 The phrase, “beyond her years,” comes to mind when talking about the young, beautiful, Camille Winbush.
-Winbush, who was discovered at the tender age of 2, has literally had a 27-year career.
-That’s a considerable amount of time in front of the camera considering she’s only 29-years old.
+Winbush, who was discovered at the tender age of 2, has literally had nearly 30-year career.
+That’s a considerable amount of time in front of the camera considering she’s only 32-years old.

 Hollywood can be harsh, but Winbush’s parents did an amazing job of balancing her stardom while keeping her childhood as normal as possible.

 She caught her big break when she landed the role of Vanessa Thompkins, the oldest of Bernie Mac’s sister’s kids on critically-acclaimed “The Bernie Mac Show.”
 The show aired between 2001 and 2006, and Winbush received several nominations and awards for her role.

 When asked if she was in any way similar to Lauren, Winbush quickly replies, stating that she strictly minds her own business.

 “As for kids, you can only be on set for a certain amount of hours,” Winbush explains to Hype Magazine.
 “So, depending on your age, the most you can be on a set is 9 ½ hours when you’re under 18.
 Unless you have emancipated yourself or whatever the situation may be.
 So, we actually filmed, “The Bernie Mac Show,” 5-days a week and I was on set for that 9 ½ hours and between filming scenes, I would be doing schoolwork.
 Sometimes it was overwhelming trying to keep up with learning your lines and on top of that you got a science project and you have to go to gymnastics practice until 9:00 at night.
 But you find a way to make it work.”